 Integrating BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams for incident collaboration

-As an administrator, use the BMC Helix Ops Swarmer AI agent to integrate BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams.
+An administrator can integrate BMC Helix ITSM and BMC Helix AIOps with Microsoft Teams.
 This integration enables service desk agents and incident response teams to initiate Microsoft Teams chats directly from incidents.

 This integration is used during incident triage and resolution, especially for major incidents, to ensure faster coordination and reduce resolution time.
 It improves cross-team communication, accelerates incident handling, and minimizes business disruption.